How to File a Discrimination Complaint Against a Business: Guide

 1. Open DoNotPay and click on the Anonymous HR Complaints product.

-2. Enter the business’s name and the HR department’s mailing address.
+2. Enter the business’s name and the company's mailing address.

 3. Describe the issues you're experiencing and how you want them to be addressed.

-4. DoNotPay will automatically mail the report anonymously on your behalf.
+4. DoNotPay will automatically mail the report anonymously!

 That’s it!
 In 4 steps, your complaint will be delivered to the business!